aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/vpc-lattice-config/AppMesh-Install-README.md

 + Now click on the button "Click to see Canary" (may be couple of times), you should see call to version 2 Catalog Detail service

      ![\[Image NOT FOUND\]](images/canary.png)

++ Now you have AppMesh running for polyglot-demo app.
+You can continue to work [VPC Lattice migration](../README.md) based on one of the approaches.